Le meilleur endroit pour faire du ski dans les Alpes suisses

 Jungfrau Ski Area

-The Jungfrau Ski Area comprises three resorts: Grindwald-Wengen<, Grindelwald-First, and Schilthorn.
+The Jungfrau Ski Area comprises three resorts: Grindwald-Wengen<, Grindelwald-First, et Schilthorn.
 All of these areas are easily accessible from Interlaken and are covered by the same ticket.
 There is 214 km of ski slopes in the Jungfrau Ski region and 42 different lifts.

 We’d highly recommend you spend one day in each of the three resorts.
 As they all provide an equally spectacular view of the famous mountain peaks; Eiger, Monch, and Jungfrau.